emberjs/rfcs/text/0860-ember-data-request-service.md

 ## Drawbacks

-Historically, Adapters have hidden away construction of requests from app-developers kept application code focused only on working with data that was magically fetched and processed in the background.
+Historically, Adapters hid away construction of requests from app-developers which kept application code focused only on working with data that was magically fetched and processed in the background.

 When this worked, it worked very well, and many users have loved this magic deeply.
 However, this abstraction came at the great cost of making EmberData difficult to fit into many common scenarios, difficult to reason about and debug when data-fetching failed, and difficult to extend when even very trivial changes to request construction were required.

-We do not feel the occassional magic of it all working outweights the drawbacks of keeping the system as is, and so we have chosen a slightly more verbose approach that grants developers flexibity, power, and ease-of-use.
+We do not feel the occassional magic of it all working outweighs the drawbacks of keeping the system as is, and so we have chosen a slightly more verbose approach that grants developers flexibity, power, and ease-of-use.

 ## Alternatives